Zen to Go Logo

 • Comfortable chairs: The same desk chairs work perfectly.

-• Willingness to try: This is undoubtedly the most important.
+• Willingness to try: This is, without a doubt, the most important.

-The idea is to eliminate any logistical barriers.
-If a collaborator can participate from their own desk, the likelihood of them joining increases exponentially.
+The idea is to eliminate any logistical barrier.
+If an employee can participate from their own desk, the likelihood of them joining increases exponentially.

-To help you get started, we have created a simple and straightforward plan.
+To help you take the first steps, we have created a simple and straightforward plan.

-A practical guide for implementing the first mindfulness sessions without complications, focusing on logistics and initial communication.
+A practical guide for implementing the first mindfulness sessions without complications, focused on logistics and initial communication.

 Phase